localstack/docs/content/en/getting-started/installation.md

 - This command reuses the image if it's already on your machine, i.e. it will **not** pull the latest image automatically from Docker Hub.

-- Mounting the Docker socket `/var/run/docker.sock` as a volume is required for the Lambda service.
+- Mounting the Docker socket `/var/run/docker.sock` as a volume is required for some services that use Docker to provide the emulation, such as AWS Lambda.
   Check out the [Lambda providers]({{< ref "user-guide/aws/lambda" >}}) documentation for more information.

 - To facilitate interoperability, configuration variables can be prefixed with `LOCALSTACK_` in docker.
   For instance, setting `LOCALSTACK_PERSISTENCE=1` is equivalent to `PERSISTENCE=1`.